 When the player-character's magic meter is full, a special technique called Focus Spirit can be unleashed.
 When Focus Spirit is triggered, the player character's parameters are all given a temporary boost.

 To progress through a given stage, the player must fight off enemies and complete a series of major and minor objectives while also guarding against the stage's losing conditions, such as the defeat of the stage's allied commander.
-Some objectives are tied to bases scattered around the maps and require the player defeat an enemy base's commander to claim the base for their own forces or prevent the fall of an allied base.
+Some objectives are tied to keeps scattered around the maps and require the player defeat an enemy keep's commander to claim the keep for their own forces or prevent the fall of an allied keep.
 Battles are won when the stated victory conditions are met.
+However, the victory and defeat conditions can change as the battle progresses.